Scrivito/scrivito-neoletter-form-widgets/readme.md

 ```shell
 npm run link
 ```
-Edit `index.js` in the Widgets folder and add the following import:
+Edit `index.js` in the Widgets folder in the Portal App and add the following import:
 ```js
 import { initNeoletterFormWidgets } from "scrivito-neoletter-form-widgets";
 ```